Overview

 For the JREF notation, see JREF Notation

-For the StationXML reference, see FDSN StationXML Reference
+For the StationXML specification, see FDSN StationXML Reference